I wrote my first holographic (handwritten) will at age 27, right before taking off on a six-month around-the-world adventure.

 10. Describe in detail which type of funeral arrangements you would prefer.

-You may also wish to include a "Living Will", which is a written declaration by you with instructions for medical staff should you become gravely ill and unable to communicate your wishes yourself.
-An example of a situation like this is sometimes referred to as "pulling the plug", when you sustain brain damage and are in a permanent vegetative state.
+You may also wish to include a "Living Will," which is a written declaration by you with instructions for medical staff should you become gravely ill and unable to communicate your wishes yourself.
+An example of this is referred to as "permission to pull the plug" in a situation where you sustained brain damage and are in a permanent vegetative state.

 11. List any other wishes.